 Concurrent Use license

 For concurrent-use versions, a license allows ArcGIS Desktop products to be used on any machine.
 Each installation must access a license manager that contains the appropriate license for the software seat type of (Desktop Advanced, Desktop Standard, or Desktop Basic).
 The license manager, installed on the network, dictates the number of copies of Desktop Basic, Desktop Standard, or Desktop Advanced that can be run simultaneously.
-A 10.6 license manager is required to run ArcGIS Desktop.
+A 2018.0 or later license manager is required to run ArcGIS Desktop.

 Single Use license